KyleHowell/KyleHowell.github.io/README.txt

-This site will be used as a portfolio for my projects, as well as links to my Technical and Cultural Blogs!
+This site will be used as a portfolio for my projects, as well as links to my Technical and Personal Blogs

 - Kyle Howell